parro-it/libui-napi/docs/properties.md

 Every control properties has a dual implementation.

-You can read and write them both using javascript properties and using setter/getter methods.
+You can read and write them both using JavaScript properties and using setter/getter methods.

-Javascript properties are implemented on top of getter/setter methods provided by `libui`.
+JavaScript properties are implemented on top of getter/setter methods provided by `libui`.
 We've choosen to provide access to getter/setter method to increase flexibility.
 They could be useful for a functional style paradigm style coding.
 You can bind / map / filter on them.